wuyichen24/go-music/doc/react.md

   ```bash
   npm run build
   ```
   This command will compile the entire application to some static files, Those static files will be hold in the folder `build`.
+You can copy the `build` folder to anywhere you want to deploy.

 ## JSX
 #### Concepts